 2. Anthraquinoid: These are mainly two types:

 a) Sulphurised antraquinone

 b) Antraquinone ester

 - On the basis of application method:

 The German Interessen Gemeinschaft für Farbenindustrie (IG) developed one popular classification for their Indanthrene range of vat dyes based on leuco compound substantivity and the required dyeing conditions.

 Another types of Vat Dye

-- The IW (indanthrene warm) group: These dyes require only moderate amounts of NaOH and lower vatting (50 °C) and dyeing temperatures (50 °C).
-The leuco forms of these dyes have moderate substantivity for cotton and some addition of salt is needed during dyeing to aid exhaustion
+- The IW (indanthrene warm) group: Moderate amount of NaOH and lower vatting (50 °C) temperature is enough for this dye.
+The leuco forms of dyes exhibits moderate substantivity towards the substrate.
+So, addition of salt aids the exhaustion process.

 To Sum Up!

 These dyes produce excellent color on cellulose with a wide shade range.
 Not only cellulosic fibers but also protein fibers can be dyed with vat dyes.
-Jeans or denims that add a new era to our fashion industry, also dyed with vat dyes.
+Jeans or denim that add a new era to our fashion industry also dyed with vat dyes.